HOZH/election_data_quality/README.md

     {

-    #id remove this line, id is a auto generated string type . only use when update a exsiting precinct(may throw error/mess up db if the precinct with input id is not in the databse, don't use it when add a precinct!!!!!), dont include this field in add precinct
+    #precinctId remove this line, id is a auto generated string type . only use when update a exsiting precinct(may throw error/mess up db if the precinct with input id is not in the databse, don't use it when add a precinct!!!!!), dont include this field in add precinct

-		"precinctId":"3",
-        "countyId": "should be a string , cid", "stateId": "should be a string , sid", "canonicalName": "foo-bar",
+		"precinctId":"4",
+        "countyId": "cid",
+        "stateId": "sid",
+        "canonicalName": "foo-bar",
         "population": "22",
-        "multipleBorder":false
+        "multipleBorder":false,
+        "demographicDataModified":true
         ,

-           "ethnicityData": {"WHITE":12,
-      "AFRICAN_AMERICAN":100,
-      "ASIAN_PACIFIC":200,
-      "HISPANIC":300,
-      "NATIVE":400,
-      "OTHER":200
-    },
+       "white":114,
+      "africanAmerican":100,
+      "asianPacific":200,
+      "nativeAmerican":300,
+      "others":400,
+      "pacificIslanders":10,

     "electionData": {      "CONGRESSIONAL_16_REP":10,  "CONGRESSIONAL_18_REP":200,
       "PRESIDENTIAL_16_REP":300,
           "CONGRESSIONAL_16_DEM":100,